AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Results

 \subsection{Analysis on Velocity Field}

 First we shall describe the metrics that we will use throughout this section for evaluating the reconstruction accuracy.
-For an arbitrary reconstructed field of halos from UNet, denoted by the shorthand notation $f$, where $f \in\{\theta, \bm{\omega}, \bm{v}\}$ for velocity, we use the following metrics, the so-called {\it transfer function} and {\it correlation coefficient}, to compare a reconstructed field ($f$) with the true one ($f'$):
+For an arbitrary reconstructed field of halos from UNet, denoted by the shorthand notation $f$, where $f \in\{\theta, \bm{\omega}, \bm{v}\}$ for velocity, we use the following metrics to describe the {\it relative deviation} and {\it correlation coefficient}, to compare a reconstructed field ($f$) with the true one ($f'$):

 where $\mathcal{O}_f$ stands for an arbitrary observable for $f$.
 The correlation $C_f$ is defined between reconstructed ($f$) and true fields ($f'$) with the same total number of pixels $N_{\rm pix}$.
 The sample mean and the standard deviation of field $f$ are denoted by $\bar{f}$ and $\sigma_f$, respectively.
-In this study, we make a comparison of the statistical properties of clustering, through various observables such as the power spectra of velocity components and the two-point correlation function (2PCF).
 Both metrics provide a physical insight for comparison such that the perfect reconstruction is equivalent to $T_f=0$ and to $C_f=1$.